cornishcoder1/Food_of_Japan_Quiz/README.md

 # Invalid data handling
 Write code that handles empty or invalid input data.
 Implement exception/error handling to optimise the user experience

+## Upper or lower case characters
+All input will be accepted in lower or upper case.
+For example if the user selects answer 'a' with an uppercase 'A', this input will still be accepted by the programme as valid.

 ## Name Input
 Users must enter a string of text in the name input before they can proceed.
 If the input is left blank, or contains just whitespace, then an error message is displayed and the input is requested again.